Managing Packages in RStudio Team#

 However, some packages depend on separate external libraries.

-One of the benefits of using RStudio Server Pro instances is that these system libraries only have to be installed a few times rather than on each user's laptop.
+One of the benefits of using RStudio Workbench instances is that these system libraries only have to be installed a few times rather than on each user's laptop.

 RStudio Package Manager provides a list of required system libraries and install commands at both the package and the repository level.